Research in Religious Studies

 We recognise the importance of collaboration within our discipline.
 We believe in nurturing existing partnerships and developing new ones to undertake world-class and innovative research.
 We lead and participate in various national and international scholarly associations, including the British Association for the Study of Religions, European Association for the Study of Religions, Theology and Religious Studies UK, Ecclesiastical History Society, the Religious Studies Project and the Folklore Society.
 We have established strong collaborative links in the UK and beyond.
 Some examples of current collaborations are noted further down the page.
 Our postgraduate (PhD) researchers can benefit from our participation in the Open-Oxford-Cambridge Doctoral Training Programme.

 We have several widely respected publications that unpack cutting-edge issues and help advance the debate with innovative ideas and approaches.
 We believe research should be accessible to as many people as possible – you can read some of our publications for free via publishers’ websites and via The Open University’s Open Research Online collection.
-Our academics and research degree students are on the editorial boards of twelve peer reviewed journals.
+Our academics and research degree students are on the editorial boards of multiple peer-reviewed journals.
 In addition, they contribute editorially towards several books and journals, some of which are listed below:

 Religion and the Senses (Equinox)